Burn (Usher song): Synopsis and reception

 The video starts with Usher sitting on a sofa with a backdrop of his girlfriend.
 When the verse starts, Usher goes to a wide glass window pane, looking at his girlfriend swimming in the pool.
 The surface is aflame after she is immersed in the water.
 In the next scene, Usher and his mistress are having sex.
 While sitting on the edge of the bed, Usher reminisces about the moments he and his girlfriend had have in the same bed.
 The bedsheets burn, the scene then cutting to Usher riding a silver right-hand drive Aston Martin DB5 with a British registration - EGF 158B (the car was featured in the TV series Fastlane).
 The video cuts with the backdrop also burning.
 Continuing to the car scene, Usher stops as he sees his imaginary girl again.
-He and dances, executing various hand routines.
+He gets out and dances, executing various hand routines.
 Video intercuts follow and the video ends with Usher standing.
 Right before the last chorus, the screen changes from a small screen to a full one with no framework.

 The music video debuted on MTV's Total Request Live at number six on May 4, 2004, debuting with "Confessions Part II".
 The video reached the top spot and remained on the countdown for thirty-three days.

 The music video on YouTube has received over 345 million views as of April 2024.